IDperturb: Enhancing Variation in Synthetic Face Generation via Angular Perturbation: Related Work

 Early works such as SynFace~\cite{DBLP:conf/iccv/QiuYG00T21} used DiscoFaceGAN~\cite{DBLP:conf/cvpr/DengYCWT20} to generate identity-conditioned images and introduced identity mix-up to increase intra-class variability.
 USynthFace~\cite{DBLP:conf/fgr/BoutrosKFKD23} proposed an unsupervised augmentation strategy to simulate diversity from a single synthetic instance.
 IDNet~\cite{DBLP:conf/cvpr/KolfREBKD23}, SFace~\cite{Boutros2022SFace}, and SFace2~\cite{10454585}, adopted StyleGAN2-ADA~\cite{Karras2020StyleGANADA} for class-conditional generation.
 ExFaceGAN~\cite{ExFaceGAN} disentangled identity attributes in GAN latent space, enabling multi-instance generation from an unconditional model.

 DM-based approaches have recently gained attention for their stability and capacity to produce high-fidelity, identity-consistent images.
-IDiff-Face~\cite{DBLP:conf/iccv/BoutrosGKD23} was among the first to condition DMs on identity embeddings extracted from a pre-trained FR model, injecting noise into the condition during the model training to improve sample diversity.
+IDiff-Face~\cite{DBLP:conf/iccv/BoutrosGKD23} was among the first to condition DMs on identity embeddings with contextual partial dropout applied to the embeddings to improve sample diversity.
 DCFace~\cite{DBLP:conf/cvpr/Kim00023} introduced dual conditioning with identity and style inputs to control appearance variation.
 ID$^3$~\cite{DBLP:conf/nips/Xu0WXDJHM0DH24} extended IDiff-Face~\cite{DBLP:conf/iccv/BoutrosGKD23} by incorporating binary attributes as additional conditioning.
 Arc2Face~\cite{arc2face} fine-tuned Stable Diffusion on WebFace42M~\cite{DBLP:conf/cvpr/ZhuHDY0CZYLD021} to generate high-resolution, identity-faithful face images.
 HyperFace~\cite{DBLP:conf/iclr/Otroshi-Shahreza25} proposed an iterative approach to sample embedding from FR embedding space with large intra-class variations and utilized Arc2Face~\cite{arc2face} to generate synthetic data for FR training.
 GANDiffFace~\cite{DBLP:conf/iccvw/MelziRTVLDS23} explored hybrid generation by combining GANs with diffusion.
 The effectiveness of synthetic data for FR has been validated through recent competitions~\cite{DBLP:journals/inffus/MelziTVKRLDMFOZZYZWLTKZDBVGFFMUG24,DBLP:conf/fgr/Otroshi-Shahreza24}.
 Winning solutions frequently leveraged diffusion-based synthetic datasets~\cite{DBLP:conf/iccv/BoutrosGKD23,DBLP:conf/cvpr/Kim00023}, underscoring their superiority in generating diverse and identity-separable samples.